buddhist-uni/buddhist-uni.github.io/_content/articles/of-theras-and-theris_roy-kumkum.md

 pages: "5--23"
 ---

-In this chapter, KumKum Roy examines both scholastic and gender-related themes in the Theragāthā and Therīgāthā of the Khuddaka Nikāya, exploring concepts such as gender, renunciation, and transcendence.
+A comparison of the biographical elements in the Thera and Therī Gāthās revealing some of the Early Buddhist attitudes towards gender.